yamasuto/BookTechyo.github.io/docs/maui/en-US/windows/maui.md

 Click to import book records from the specified file and **add** them to the existing records.

-If you want to delete all existing records before restoring, check the [Clear all existing records before restore] checkbox and then click the button.
+If you want to delete all existing records before restoring, check the [Restore after clearing all the registered items] checkbox and then click the button.

 ### 4-3.
 Delete all button

 Click to delete all registered book records.

 ### 4-4.
-Other services
+External services

 #### 4-4-1.
 Biblia

-- **Import**: Import the [CSV file](https://biblia978.com/support/articles/15/) exported to Dropbox by [Reading Management Biblia](https://biblia978.com/).
+- **Import**: Import the [CSV file](https://biblia978.com/support/articles/15/) exported to Dropbox by [読書管理ビブリア](https://biblia978.com/).
-- **Export**: Export registered book records to a [CSV file](https://biblia978.com/support/articles/15/) that can be restored by [Reading Management Biblia](https://biblia978.com/).
+- **Export**: Export registered book records to a [CSV file](https://biblia978.com/support/articles/15/) that can be restored by [読書管理ビブリア](https://biblia978.com/).

-Biblia backups are created in [Dropbox](https://www.dropbox.com/).
+読書管理ビブリア backups are created in [Dropbox](https://www.dropbox.com/).
 Since **Book Techyo** cannot directly access Dropbox, I use the [Dropbox Lite](https://apps.microsoft.com/detail/9WZDNCRFJ0PK?hl=en&gl=JP&ocid=pdpshare) app installed on Windows to perform import and export as follows:

 - **To import into Book Techyo**
-  1. Perform a backup in Reading Management Biblia.
+  1. Perform a backup in 読書管理ビブリア.
   2. Launch Dropbox Lite (using the same Dropbox account as Biblia).
   3. In Dropbox Lite, select `Dropbox/Apps/Biblia/books.csv` and save it to a local Windows folder (e.g., Documents) using “Save As.”
   4. In **Book Techyo**, delete all records, then import the previously saved CSV file.